-Antibody on the surface of some microbes will also activate other body defenses (such as a group of blood proteins called serum complement) which can directly kill the bacteria or viruses.
-Finally, antibody coated bacteria are much easier for white blood cells (phagocytes) to ingest and kill than are bacteria which are not coated with antibody.
+The basic defect in agammaglobulinemia is an inability of the patient to produce antibodies.
+Antibodies are an integral part of the body's defense mechanism against germs.
+When a germ, such as bacteria, lands on a mucous membrane, or enters the body, antibody molecules that recognize the germ stick to its surface.
+Antibodies bound to the surface of a germ can have one or more effects that are beneficial.
+For example, some germs must attach to body cells before they can cause an infection and antibodies prevent the germs from sticking to the body's cells.
+Antibody on the surface of some germs will also activate other body defenses, such as a group of blood proteins called serum complement, which can directly kill the bacteria or viruses.
+Finally, antibody coated bacteria are much easier for white blood cells (phagocytes) to ingest and kill than are bacteria that are not coated with antibody.
 All of these actions prevent germs from invading body tissues where they may cause serious infections.
-(See chapter titled “The Immune System and Primary Immunodeficiency Diseases.”)
+Antibodies are also important in the recovery from infections and to protect against getting certain infections more than once.
+(See The Immune System and Primary Immunodeficiency Diseases Chapter.)

-After BTK was identified as the cause of XLA, it became clear that only about 85% of children with agammaglobulinemia and absent B-cells had mutations in BTK.
-Since XLA is an x-linked disorder, only boys are affected; however, it had been known for several years that there were girls who had an immunodeficiency that looked just like XLA and immunologists had suggested that there were forms of agammaglobulinemia with autosomal recessive inheritance (ARA).
+After BTK was identified as the cause of XLA, it became clear that only about 85% of children with agammaglobulinemia and absent B cells had mutations in BTK.
+In addition, it had been known for several years that there were girls who had an immunodeficiency that looked just like XLA with agammaglobulinemia and absent B cells, but which could not be explained by X-linked inheritance of BTK mutations.

-Since 1996, several genes that can cause ARA have been identified.
+Since 1996, several genes that can cause agammaglobulinemia with autosomal recessive inheritance (ARA) have been identified.
 The following genes (and their official gene symbol) have been reported to cause ARA:

 - μ heavy chain (IGHM)

 - λ5 (IGLL1)